 Winner: Lyft (for its smaller surge pricing areas and lower minimum charge)

 We’ve touched on some of the driver experience as it pertains to tipping and rider interaction, but what else do drivers consider before picking a platform?

-Which rideshare service drivers decide to drive with depends on income.
+Which ridesharing service drivers decide to drive with depends on income.
 In large cities, while it’s most common for drivers to drive for Uber, some drive exclusively with Lyft.
 In suburban and rural areas it’s very common for drivers to drive for both services.
 However, drivers find that overall, driving for Uber is usually more lucrative, with significantly shorter drive times to pick up passengers.

-Drivers, in return, have begun to increasingly reject these rides, so you may have difficulty getting a Lyft in the sticks.
+Drivers, in return, have begun to reject these rides, so you may have difficulty getting a Lyft in the sticks.
 But overall, Lyft’s moves have been less crappy for drivers, so they get the edge here — but barely.

 Winner: Lyft, barely

 So far, it’s been fairly close, but Lyft has a noticeable edge.
 But where Uber does extremely well is its coverage area, and your ability to find a driver quickly.
 Over the past year, both companies have covered much of the populated regions of the United States.
 If you’re going abroad, chances are you’ll be using an Uber if you decide to use rideshare — assuming it’s allowed where you’re going.